KyruCabading/graphql-mars-rover-api/README.md

 # Overview
 A server that delivers NASA's [Mars Rover API](https://api.nasa.gov/) over a GraphQL endpoint.

-This was the accompanying repo created during the **Creating a GraphQL Server with Nodejs & graphql-yoga** presentation at freeCodeCamp - Elk Grove on September 20, 2019.
+This was the accompanying repo created during the **Creating a GraphQL Server with Nodejs & graphql-yoga** presentation

 See Deployed api here: https://graphql-mars-rover-api.herokuapp.com